-Schedule time to regularly analyze what you collect: formulate problem statements, determine where follow-up would be helpful and prioritize the ideas with promise.
-Try to set aside time for this once a week, with 75% of your time spent on analysis and 25% on organization.
+Schedule time to regularly analyze what you collect: formulate problem statements, determine where follow-up would be helpful, and prioritize the ideas with promise.
+Try to set aside time for this once a week, with 75% of your time spent on analysis and 25% on the organization.
 It may sound impossible but commit to doing this for one hour every week.
 I guarantee, no one will notice if everything on your to-do list is one hour late.
-The results of this analysis should be new positioning documents, roadmap items and requirements.
+The results of this analysis should be new positioning documents, roadmap items, and requirements.
 Finally, as you begin leveraging the data to make better decisions, make sure you share your methods and give shout-outs to those in the organization who are feeding the cone—you can’t do this without them!

 Get the Most Out of Market Information

-The cone of knowledge allows you maximize the time, effort and money your organization already spends on collecting market information.
+The cone of knowledge allows you to maximize the time, effort, and money your organization already spends on collecting market information.
 It won’t happen overnight, and that’s OK.
 It won’t be perfect, and that’s OK, too.
 It will have a positive impact on your effectiveness and influence—and that’s what you’re looking for.

 Find these related resources on PragmaticInstitute.com